YunzhiZhang/vegMonitor/README.md

 1. `imgVector` is a vector containing the absolute string paths with endings (eg. "/path/to/folder/xyz.tif") of single or multi-band images that are to be processed.

 2. `baseShapefile` is a string path with ".shp" ending that contains polygons or point data for training the random forest model.
+In this case, the shapefile contains data collected during field work.

 Optional: